DailyDAC

 • De Facto Merger: In determining whether a de facto merger or consolidation has occurred, many courts look to whether: (1) there is a continuity of the business enterprise between the seller and buyer, including continuity of management, employees, location, general business operations and assets; (2) there is a continuity of shareholders; (3) the seller ceases operations and dissolves soon after the transaction; and (4) the buyer assumes those liabilities and obligations necessary for the uninterrupted continuation of the seller’s business.

-• “Continuity of Enterprise” Exception: This theory expands the traditional “mere continuation” exception by holding a successor company liable if the basic business operation continues (rather than merely the corporate entity).
+• ‘Continuity of Enterprise’ Exception: This theory expands the traditional ‘mere continuation’ exception by holding a successor company liable if the basic business operation continues rather than merely the corporate entity.

-One rule of thumb, that buying through bankruptcy is the safest route from the perspective of a buyer, is more than a generalization; it is absolutely correct.
+Buying through bankruptcy is not a panacea, but it’s the closest thing there is from the buyer’s perspective.
 A sale order approved by a bankruptcy court, with very few exceptions, provides a shield against all of the risks discussed in this article.
 The vast majority of buy/sell transactions are simply too small, however, to justify the significant cost involved with Chapter 11.
 Increased publicity about the situation is also generally undesirable.
-Moreover, some situations involve circumstances which make bankruptcy less attractive for other reasons, such as delay and potential harm to the business.
+Moreover, some situations involve circumstances that make bankruptcy less attractive for other reasons, such as delay and potential harm to the business.

 Practical Application of the Legal Framework

-Treatises have been written on this stuff, literally; a beamish Big Law associate could spend hours upon hours drafting a memo applying the law to the facts of any given situation, only to render an answer that is qualified, caveated and uncertain.
-Meanwhile, real life transactions require real life answers that, while not bulletproof, must help the potential buyer decide whether or not to move forward on a deal.
+Treatises have been written on this stuff; a beamish ‘Big Law’ associate could spend countless hours drafting a memo applying the law to the facts of any given situation, only to render an answer that is qualified and uncertain.
+Meanwhile, real-life transactions require real-life answers that, while not bulletproof, must help the potential buyer decide whether or not to move forward with a deal.

-The underpinning of the various successor liability theories is that a buyer is getting the benefits of a going concern business that walks and talks much the same as when the seller owned it but is leaving behind liabilities.
-So, if you’re the buyer, don’t do this.
-Sameness of ownership before and after sale is a bad fact if you are trying to avoid successor liability.
+• Create facts to weaken any successor liability claim.
+The foundation of all successor liability theories is that a buyer is getting the benefits of a going concern business that walks and talks much the same as when the seller owned it but is leaving behind liabilities.
+So, if you’re the buyer, walk away.
+Sameness of ownership before and after the sale is a bad fact if you are trying to avoid successor liability.

-Other things a buyer can do to try to take the wind out of the argument: issue a press release about the transaction; inform customers and vendors about the transaction; do not use the same trade name, website, address, or phone number; and make other meaningful changes to the business.
 Of course, if a buyer does too many of these things, the result is a dissipation of the going concern value that may have driven the purchase in the first place.

-Distressed deals typically don’t come with too many reps or warranties, and the indemnification provisions don’t look like they look in a large, healthy company deal.
-In a distressed deal, the seller’s (that is, the troubled company whose assets are at play) lender is often getting the entire sales price as only a partial pay down of its secured debt.
+Distressed deals typically don’t come with too many reps or warranties, and the indemnification provisions don’t appear as they do in a large, healthy company deal.
+In a distressed deal, the seller’s (that is, the troubled company whose assets are at play) lender is often getting the entire sales price as only a partial paydown of its secured debt.
 And lenders generally don’t give indemnifications.
-The broader point is this: if you buy a private troubled company, you simply have to be comfortable taking some risks.
-Otherwise, this sort of deal may not be for you.

 Assuming you still want to do the deal after your initial analysis of the risks, the biggest decision you need to make is how to buy.
 Looking at the options as a continuum:

 • What’s most risky?
-A stock purchase, although “risky,” may not be quite the right description, because there is no uncertainty involved: when you buy the equity of a business, all of the creditors of that business remain creditors after your purchase.
+A stock purchase, although ‘risky,’ may not be quite the right description because there is no uncertainty involved: when you buy the equity of a business, all of the creditors of that business remain creditors after your purchase.

 • An asset purchase following a commercially reasonable marketing of the business is better, of course.

-• Better still, is a purchase from a properly conducted Article 9, Assignee or Receiver sale, particularly if there is a non-insider secured creditor with a lien on all assets who is not paid in full as a result of the sale.
+• Better still is a purchase from a properly conducted Article 9, Assignee or Receiver sale, particularly if there is a non-insider secured creditor with a lien on all assets who is not paid in full as a result of the sale.

 • Bankruptcy is the safest but most expensive and public choice.